MileHacker Logo

 • On the Mainland: Mid-Range & Luxury Hotels

 Many well-known chains (Marriott, Hilton, Holiday Inn Express) in Ventura and Oxnard.
-Premium alternatives are fewer directly in Ventura/Oxnard; The American riviera north offers more upscale resorts.
+Premium alternatives are fewer directly in Ventura/Oxnard; The American riviera north offers more high-end resorts.
 The Crowne Plaza Ventura Beach provides an oceanfront choice.

 • Unique Local Accommodation